Eccleston, Cheshire: Church

 The church at Eccleston is called St. Mary's Church.
 It was built at the expense of the 1st Duke of Westminster and cost £40,000 in 1899.

 It was built on the site of an earlier church that was constructed in 1809.
 Part of the churchyard is unusual in that it is circular in shape, which indicates pagan origins.
 In 1929 an excavation revealed 20 bodies which are believed to date from 390 AD.
 They are the earliest known Christian burials in Cheshire.

 The Old Churchyard is the resting place of the Dukes of Westminster.
 Also buried here are Alfred Ernest Ind VC, who died on 29 November 1916, Sir Henry Nelson Clowes KCVO (1911–1993), Sir Philip Hay KCVO (1918–1986), Private Secretary to the Duchess of Kent, and his wife Dame Margaret Katherine Hay DCVO (1918–1975), Woman of the Bedchamber to Queen Elizabeth II, a granddaughter of 1st Duke of Westminster.

 Governance

-Eccleston is represented by the Constituency of the City of Chester in the UK House of Commons.
-It was previously represented by the Constituency of North West England in the European Parliament.
+Eccleston is represented by the Constituency of the Chester South and Eddisbury in the UK House of Commons.

 In local government, the unitary authority of Cheshire West and Chester replaced Chester City Council and Cheshire County Council on 1 April 2009.
 Eccleston is within the electoral ward of Christleton and Huntington.

-Eccleston civil parish was abolished in 2015 to form Eaton and Eccleston, with part also transferring to Dodleston.
+Eccleston civil parish was abolished on 1 April 2015 to form Eaton and Eccleston, with part also transferring to Dodleston.
 It is governed by a parish council, made up of a seven-members.
 Meetings are held in the Eccleston Village Hall in the 3rd week of January, May, July and October each year.
 There are also special meetings scheduled to deal with specific issues when needed.